DerRealeHier/sqush.io/README.md

 # sqush.io

-**sqush.io** is an open-source indie game store platform.
+**sqush.io** is an open source indie game store platform.
 Think itch.io, but with a better user experience and more fun to use.
-Developers can publish and sell their games, players can browse, buy, review and gift games, and everyone can connect socially.
+Developers can publish and sell their games, players can browse, buy, review, gift games and message each other or game developers, and everyone can connect socially.

 ---

 ## Features

 | Category | Features                                                                                           |
 |---|----------------------------------------------------------------------------------------------------|